Bea Benaderet: Early life

-Benaderet was raised Catholic and attended grade school at a Dominican convent.
+Benaderet was raised in her mother's Catholic faith and attended grade school at a Dominican convent.
 She studied voice and the piano; her first acting performance came at 11 when she portrayed a bearded old man in a school play.

 The following year, her participation in a children's production of The Beggar's Opera resulted in a local radio station manager inviting her to a one-time performance on one of his programs, for which she was paid $10.
 Benaderet made her professional theatre debut at 16 in a production of The Prince of Pilsen, and, after graduating from the Academy of St. Rose, a private, all-girls' high school, she attended the Reginald Travers School of Acting and joined his stock company The Players' Guild, appearing in stage productions of works such as Polly, Lysistrata, and Uncle Tom's Cabin.